Turgon37/docker-smtp-relay/README.md

 [![](https://images.microbadger.com/badges/image/turgon37/smtp-relay.svg)](https://microbadger.com/images/turgon37/smtp-relay "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/turgon37/smtp-relay.svg)](https://microbadger.com/images/turgon37/smtp-relay "Get your own version badge on microbadger.com")

-This image contains a instance of Postfix SMTP server configured as a SMTP relay.
+This image contains an instance of Postfix SMTP server configured as a SMTP relay.
 This relay is restricted to only one domain name. so it means that only mail that come from RELAY_MYDOMAIN will be relayed to the relayhost.

 ### Example of usage